DanielBandarica02/SOC-HomeLab/docs/00-architecture/design-decisions.md

 - **Detection has to exist before response tooling makes sense.** A case management platform with no meaningful alerts turns into an empty backlog.
 TheHive without Wazuh producing quality signals would be shelfware.
 Deploying it now, on top of the ten custom rules from Phase 5, means every case that lands there has real content behind it.
 - **A SOC analyst's job doesn't end at the SIEM dashboard.** In a production SOC, a relevant alert triggers case creation, gets enriched with WHOIS / VirusTotal / MISP context, and is worked through to closure.
 Documenting only the detection side leaves the L1 role portrait incomplete.
 Adding TheHive + Cortex + MISP reproduces the flow that a real L1 executes every day.
-- **Network-based detection complements host-based detection.** Wazuh + Sysmon + Auditd cover the endpoint layer well.
-Suricata adds signature-based visibility over the traffic itself — port scans, exploitation attempts on the wire, C2 patterns — which the host agents can miss when the payload never lands on disk.
-Combining EDR/SIEM with NDR is a standard defence-in-depth pattern in real SOCs.

 **As my knowledge keeps growing, more updates will come out.**